schemacrawler/SchemaCrawler/schemacrawler-distrib/src/site/markdown/database-support.md

 for the `-schemas` switch is a regular expression that determines which schemas SchemaCrawler will work with.
 The "schema" is database-dependent - for example, on Microsoft SQL Server, typically schemas look like "database_name.user", but for Oracle, typically, schemas look like "USER" (in uppercase).

+If there are environmental variables that contain a value, you can use the supported shell functionality to pass data to SchemaCrawler.
+For example, `-host %DBHOST%` on Windows will use the host value specified in the `DBHOST` environmental variable, and `-host $DBHOST` will do the same thing on Linux.

 ## Making Connections to a Database